BairZackary/NaI/README.md

 Version three adds in a rough double veto and double coincidence triggers.
 These triggers have not yet been testeed, and most likely will contain errors or bugs.

-Version four will be primarily for testing the triggers one by one.
+Version four was primarily for testing the triggers one by one.
 The negative trigger saves all data taken if neither trigger was activated.
 If a channel was triggered then no data is saved.
 The veto trigger saves all data if channel one was triggered, but channel two was not triggered.